Top Summer Activities on Martha's Vineyard 2024

 Aquinnah

-• The iconic Gay Head Lighthouse
+• The Gay Head Lighthouse

 • The colorful clay cliffs